Uncounted4364/AWS-ETL/README.md

 The solution has been made, Our ETL pipeline runs smoothly, has been unit tested and meets all the ticket requirements generated.

-# To make the solution more efficient and offer a better service to customers at the same time, We wish we could have the following in the dataset;
+ To make the solution more efficient and offer a better service to customers at the same time, We wish we could have the following in the dataset;
 - refunds cancellation
-- other payment options (voucher, bitcoin, cheques).
+- other payment options (voucher, cryptocurrencies, cheques).